netscaler/netscaler-rolling-updates-example/README.rst

 Module dependencies
 +++++++++++++++++++

-Our playbooks utilize the netscaler ansible modules along with the docker modules to setup the testbed.
+Our playbooks utilize the `netscaler ansible modules`_ along with the docker modules to setup the testbed.

-To install these dependencies in a virtual environment do the following.
+To install the dependencies needed by these modules in a virtual environment do the following.

 .. code-block:: bash